 - Wound protection: Make sure the wound is covered with an appropriate plaster or sterile wound dressing from Elastoplast.
 This will protect the wound from germs and bacteria which might enter the wound, delay wound healing and possibly cause wound infection.

-- Moist wound healing: To reduce the risk of scarring and support a faster wound healing, experts recommend moist healing conditions.
+- Moist wound healing: To reduce the risk of scarring and support faster wound healing, experts recommend moist healing conditions.
 Apply the Elastoplast Wound Healing Ointment to create optimal healing conditions and support a fast wound healing with reduced risk of scarring.

 - Protect wounds and newly formed scars from the sun rays.